Baldrige Business Excellence

 FIJI National Evaluator Training

 I am especially grateful to Fiji National University National Training and Productivity Centre (NTPC) and to Public Service Commission (Office of the Prime Minister) for inviting me and appointing me as a faculty member to train the Fiji Business Excellence Award Evaluators and the government's Service Excellence Award (SEA) Evaluators during May and June of this year.
 This is the only government that I am aware of that is using the Baldrige Criteria to assess and improve every Ministry, Agency, and Department including the Office of the Prime Minister and the Office of the President.

 Fiji Business Excellence Award Evaluators Fiji Service Excellence Award Evaluators

 As a consultant, it does not get any better than being selected by the Asian Productivity Organization (APO) to guide the development of the Asian Productivity Organization's Business Excellence Consulting Manual to train the Business Excellence Consultants in most Asian nations including members from Japan, Singapore, Malaysia, Philippines, Mongolia, Thailand, Fiji, Taiwan, India, Cambodia, Vietnam, Sri Lanka, and Pakistan.

-Classic 'Quality Gurus Summit' photo (Click on photo for larger version)
+Rare 'Quality Gurus Summit' photo (Click on photo for larger version)

 The Baldrige Model - from the perspective of its systems and processes